priyanshu-kr/Nanodegree_DataAnalyst/README.md

 # Nanodegree_DataAnalyst

-All the work of Udacity Bertelman Scolarship Program is available here.
+All the work of Udacity Bertelman Scholarship Program is available here.

 This repository contains implementations in Pandas and NumPy for analysing provided data.

+...